amyjko/critically-conscious-computing/chapters/projects.md

 * As each idea is evaluated, annotate which ones might hold promise to actually impact the problem identified by the goal.

 * After identifying a subset of promising ideas, have students cluster around the ideas that they are most excited about building.
-Break clusters into groups of 2, or 3 at most, and declare them teams.
+Break clusters into groups of 2, or 3 at most, and declare the teams.

 * In the remaining time, have students share their preferences around how they communicate (e.g., preferred messaging services).
 =